 Officers provide offender supervision services in lieu of jail custody.
 Officers are charged with supervising offenders while they remain in the community.
 The goal is to manage offender behavior and offer services that are directly paired with offender need/risk.
 To achieve this goal, Officers administer an evidence based needs/risk assessment tool.
 The assessment tool assists Officers in making supervision decisions as well as making referrals to both county and community based organizations.

 With the passage of the 2011 Public Safety Realignment Act, Amador County stakeholders determined, among other reforms and new programs, the Alternative Sentencing Program needed to be revamped to assist the local criminal justice system to handle realigned offenders.
 The Amador County Probation Department and the Amador County Sheriff's Office have partnered and changed the way offenders are allowed to serve their jail sentence.
 Offenders are assessed using an evidenced based assessment tool to assist Officers in making a determination if an offender qualifies to serve their jail sentence in an alternative manner.
-If qualified, offenders are allowed to serve their sentence by performing community service or by being monitored via a GPS unit strapped to their leg.
+If qualified, offenders are allowed to serve their sentence by performing community service or by being monitored via a GPS unit.
 Officers monitor offenders compliance and if/when warranted, offenders can/will be returned to jail custody.